clojurewerkz/legacy-blog/source/_posts/2013-05-02-scrypt-1-dot-0-0-is-released.markdown

 ## TL;DR

-[ClojureWerkz Scrypt](https://github.com/clojurewerkz/scrypt) is a tiny Clojure library for working with [scrypt](), a key derivation function.
-Scrypt can be used to hash passwords
+[ClojureWerkz Scrypt](https://github.com/clojurewerkz/scrypt) is a tiny Clojure library for working with [scrypt](http://www.tarsnap.com/scrypt/scrypt.pdf), a key derivation function.
+Scrypt can be used to hash passwords and generate cryptographic keys.
+It is an alternative to Bcrypt and PBKDF2.

 ## Why Use Scrypt